 Pay Tribute to the Bridge of Remembrance

-On Armistice Day, November 11, 1924, Lord Jellicoe, Admiral of the Fleet and Governor-General of Australia, led the unveiling of the Bridge of Remembrance.
+On Armistice Day, November 11, 1924, Lord Jellicoe, Admiral of the Fleet and Governor-General of Australia, led the bridge's unveiling.

-Located at Cashel Street, it connects the Oxford Terrace and Cambridge Terrace.
+Located on Cashel Street, it connects Oxford Terrace and Cambridge Terrace.

-The Bridge of Remembrance is one of the two major war memorials built in Christchurch.
+The Bridge of Remembrance is one of Christchurch's two major war memorials.

 There are also several unit monuments on the bridge, including one dedicated to Charles Upham VC.